 - Declaration of CC&Rs: Commonly known as CC&Rs, these are the covenants, conditions and restrictions.
 CC&Rs set out the expectations on owners and residents as well as their guests.
 This is an important subject so we have a post on it here, and another post on common rules.

 Your HOA also keeps financial records (statements and budgets), minutes from board meetings and annual general meetings (AGMs).
 Finally, your HOA will fund reserve studies (also known as reserve reports) on common assets.

 - Financial records: Annual financial statements should be audited; interim statements, which may be prepared monthly or quarterly, will not.
 Budgets are prepared to provide a clear indication to owners about how their dues will be spent.

 - Minutes: Whenever there is a meeting of the board, minutes should be kept in accordance with the bylaws.
 Minutes set out who was present, what was discussed, and outcomes.
 The larger annual general meeting (AGM) is open to all owners.
 AGMs cover the budget, state of financial affairs, procedural matters, and other owner concerns.
 It is within minutes that most current, relevant issues about the health and harmony of the HOA are recorded so read them!

 - Reserve studies: A reserve study sets out the expected life and replacement cost of key common assets.
 This could include roads, gates, parking, a clubhouse, tennis court or pool.
 If you live in a condo assets like elevators, gym, HVAC units, and the building envelope (roof/siding/windows) would also be covered.
 Do not underestimate the value of investing in infrastructure.
 If your HOA is fully funding the repair and replacement of capital items, it reduces the likelihood of a special assessment.

 HOA governing documents may seem dull, but are important so pay attention when buying.
 Want to learn more about your HOA?
-Run a free Eli Report!
+Sign up and run a free Eli Report!